Joseph Mills is a Professor of Humanities and Writing in UNCSA's Division of Liberal Arts.

 - Hundreds of criticism, poetry, fiction and non-fiction published in a variety of forums

-- Six books of poetry: "Exit, Pursued By a Bear," "Angels, Thieves, and Winemakers," "This Miraculous Turning," "Sending Christmas Cards to Huck and Hamlet," "Love and Other Collisions" and "Somewhere During the Spin Cycle"
+- Seven books of poetry: "Bodies in Motion," "Exit, Pursued By a Bear," "Angels, Thieves, and Winemakers," "This Miraculous Turning," "Sending Christmas Cards to Huck and Hamlet," "Love and Other Collisions" and "Somewhere During the Spin Cycle"

 - Editor, "A Century of the Marx Brothers," book of film criticism

 - Co-author, two editions of "A Guide to North Carolina’s Wineries"

 - Being approached after a reading by a woman who told him that his poem was on her fridge

 - Reading from a book of poems about his children – "This Miraculous Turning" – with his children in the audience and having them come up afterwards

 - Having a student come up to him years after graduating and say, “I still have all the books from your courses"